Simulation-Software-Engineering/Lecture-Material/02_virtualization_and_containers/containers_slides.md

 <img src="https://raw.githubusercontent.com/Simulation-Software-Engineering/Lecture-Material/main/02_virtualization_and_containers/figs/container-sketch.png" width=30%; style="margin-left:auto; margin-right:auto; padding-top: 25px; padding-bottom: 25px">

 - Container operates in "fenced off" part of the operating system (`namespaces`)
-- Low(er) overhead than virtual machines
+- Lower overhead than virtual machines
     - Runs on kernel (and libraries) of the host OS
     - Cheap to start and stop a container
-- Available features depend on Host
+- Available features depend on Host (Linux, Windows)
-    - Linux container on Windows or vice versa?
 - Container can be isolated.

 ---